 The hard disk drive is used to store your data in the computer.
-The hard disk can be taken out to accommodate other 2.5" serial (SATA) hard disk drives (see "Storage" on page C - 2) with a height of 9.5 mm.
+The hard disk can be taken out to accommodate other 2.5" serial (SATA) hard disk drives with a height of 9.5 mm.

 The hard disk is accessible from the bottom of your computer as seen below.
 For further details see "Upgrading the Hard Disk Drive" on page 6 - 4.